LiuliuLexie/head-md-softrobotics/process/general-notes.md

 interaction -> sound: change to, when hear sound more than 75, blink 3 times
 >electronics/PROJECT/lightcone1_ww_otouch

-todo:
-- [x] set the number of them and number of the network
-- [ ] decide the detailed electronics and work on them!!! - **check with PR**
-- [ ] combing and clean up the electronics
-- [ ] modelling the part to put the eletronics, the supports
-- [x] start and continue with the storybook > process/storybook.md
-- [ ] first do without touch sensor???
-- [ ] 12-18 TEST DAY!!!!
-1-15 JURY DAY

-tobuy:
-budget 89/200
-- [x] wifiboard * a lot - **4 arrive before christmas**
-- [x] viberation motor - **Peteralready buy**
-- [ ] speakers (check whether they have in the room), have buzzer in the kit, test first
-- [ ] leds can have multi-color or strips? - **check storage room** need more RGB LED
-- [ ] battery, battery sheild and battery? - **bought [WeMos D1 Mini LIPO Battery Shield V1.2.0](https://www.bastelgarage.ch/wemos-d1-mini-lipo-battery-shield-v1-2-0?utm_source=chatgpt.com) and LiPo Battery 1500mAh JST 2.0 / Lithium Ion Polymer**

-questions:
-- [ ] same session (同一大类下的锥) totally the same or different?
-- [x] better choice for batteries

 ## 2024-12-12
 test days
 - observe but dont guide